Latvia is a well-situated place for organizing transit and logistics between the European Union, Asian and other world continent markets.

 - Manufacturing is increasingly developing in ports as well as added value of goods and services is growing.
 Already in 2019, the largest Latvian ports had more employees in industrial production companies than in port terminals.
 This trend continued in 2020.
 New companies have been established in Ventspils and Liepāja ports, production facilities have been expanded and developed.
 The digitization of port processes has been started in the port of Riga, the turnover of cargo delivered by road has increased, and port infrastructure is being evolved and improved.

 Today’s main priority of Latvian transport sector is cargo diversification.
 It is also very important to increase container cargo volumes in our ports.
-These priorities arise from global transport business and political situations.
-It is crucial to develop container trains towards Asia, Black Sea region and Russia as well as the development of sea container line routes in the Baltic Sea and North Sea regions in order to promote intermodal sea-rail transport services between Europe and Asia through Latvian ports.
+These priorities arise from global transport business and geopolitical situations.
+It is crucial to develop container trains between Asia and Europe as well as the development of sea container line routes in the Baltic Sea and North Sea regions in order to promote intermodal sea-rail transport services between Europe and Asia through Latvian ports.
+It is necessary to build new logistics routes between Latvia and Ukraine through Poland, using both rail and road transport.
+Cargo distribution in the Baltic Sea Region should be ensured, using the existing Latvian port infrastructure and all modes of transport and creating closer logistics chains with the closest neighbors of the region.
+Rail freight transportation between the Baltic States should be strengthened, with the main focus on container transportation and the transfer of cargo from the road transport to rail, as a more environmentally friendly mode of transport.
+The construction of the Rail Baltica railway line should go forward.
+This will provide a railway connection with Central and Wester Europe, as well as the railway connection to Ukraine, the Black, Aegean and Adriatic seas through Poland.

-We are actively cooperating with both producers in China, Japan and Korea as well as trading and global supply chain operators in Europe in order to convince them of the Latvian logistics advantages to attract new cargo flows and investments.
+We are actively cooperating with both producers all over the world, as well as trading and global supply chain operators in Europe in order to convince them of the Latvian logistics advantages to attract new cargo flows and investments.

 It is also crucial to take a leading position in development of logistics center in the Baltic States.
 Along with the transport growth trends in the European Union, it is important to create an attractive combined transport system.
 It is related to both legislation and infrastructure.
-We have started actively cooperating with Eastern countries in order to attract transit cargos to Latvian ports.
+We have started actively cooperating with Central Asian and other Asian countries in order to attract transit cargos to Latvian ports.
 There is also an ongoing cooperation with colleagues from China on development of container trains.
+We also cooperate with cargo owners and logistics service providers in Northern and Western Europe to attract cargo from Europe to Asia.
+Latvia has good advantages to create new logistics centers in three big ports, as well as around the upcoming Rail Baltica Salaspils Intermodal Terminal, in order to strengthen regional goods distribution and develop production.

 One of the main priorities is the development of Latvian logistics and distribution business.
 Our main goal is to attract more mass-consumption goods with higher added value to develop logistics centers, storehouses and distribution business in Latvia.
 Conceptual approach provides distribution of goods in 24h from storehouse to any store in the Baltic States and even Helsinki, Stockholm or Warsaw, but within 48h we can deliver cargos to client anywhere in Scandinavia.

-In this field we see great perspective to attract cargos from China, other Asian countries as well as Turkey.
+In this field we see great perspective to attract cargos from China, Japan, Korea other Asian countries, including Central Asian countries as well as Turkey.
 Due to the crisis, several customs and tax reliefs have been implemented in order for distribution of goods to be a smooth and without delays process.
 Of course, this sector is subjected to many external aspects.
+In order to promote further development of the distribution business, in addition to attracting transit cargo, it is also important to promote the attraction of new manufacturers from Europe, Asia, North America and other countries to produce new products in Latvian ports and Special Economic Zones.